teyden/experimental-biology-2015/2015-03-01-template-teyden.md

 ⋅⋅2. biol_objects = [“p450”, “astrocyte”, “dopamine”, “hypothalamus”, “glucose”, “insulin”, “somatostatin”]
 ⋅⋅3. objectsNverbs = [[“p450”, “increase”], [“p450”, “decrease”], [“dopamine”, “activate”], [“insulin”, “inhibit”], [“somatostatin”, “excite”]]

->> ⋅⋅* Input relations to relational database
+>> * Input relations to relational database
->> ⋅⋅* Apply graphing functions to map linkage between relational text (visualization)
+>> * Apply graphing functions to map linkage between relational text (visualization)
->> ⋅⋅* Observe relationships between data points
+>> * Observe relationships between data points
->> ⋅⋅* Apply more clustering & analysis functions to further manipulate data
+>> * Apply more clustering & analysis functions to further manipulate data

-####3.Materials & Methods
+####3.
+Materials & Methods
 1. Construct NLP system to gather information from unstructured text
 2. Extract knowledge from retrieved information; abstract relational data
 3. Relational database
 ⋅⋅1.
 Allows us to publish data
 ⋅⋅2.
 Provides opportunity for usage of data
 4. Produce and perform functions on data
-⋅⋅* Visualization —> GUI
->> Allow people to see what is being done
-⋅⋅* Web application —> UX
->> Allow (some) interaction with what they can see what we’ve done
+⋅⋅⋅ * Visualization —> GUI --> Allow people to see what is being done ⋅⋅⋅ * Web application —> UX --> Allow (some) interaction with what they can see what we’ve done

-####4.Discussion
+####4.
+Discussion
-⋅⋅* Tie together everything we’ve done
+* Tie together everything we’ve done
-⋅⋅* Is it consistent with our motive?
+* Is it consistent with our motive?
-⋅⋅* Does it benefit the research & open-source community?
+* Does it benefit the research & open-source community?
-⋅⋅* ...?
+* ...?

 ####5.Conclusion
-⋅⋅* Were our goals met?
+* Were our goals met?
-⋅⋅* What could we improve with?
+* What could we improve with?
-⋅⋅* What are we planning for next?
+* What are we planning for next?
-⋅⋅* ...?
+* ...?